Read the Revolution

 American CookieNovember 28, 2018

-Purchase the book from our Museum Shop.
+Purchase the book from our Penguin Random House.

 Take a break from all the holiday hustle and bustle and indulge in our cookie-themed Read the Revolution!
-Anne Byrn’s latest cookbook, American Cookie: The Snaps, Drops, Jumbles, Tea Cakes, Bars & Brownies That We Have Loved For Generations, mixes sweet treats with history take you on a journey through America's most beloved confectionaries.
+Anne Byrn’s latest cookbook, American Cookie: The Snaps, Drops, Jumbles, Tea Cakes, Bars & Brownies That We Have Loved For Generations, mixes sweet treats with history to take you on a journey through America's most beloved confectionaries.
 The following little morsel from the book highlights a classic American cookie–the gingersnap.
 Enjoy!

 The spicy gingersnap truly snaps when you break it into pieces.
 And real gingersnaps, the old-timers say, contain no eggs, plenty of butter, and molasses that has cooked down on top of the stove.